What Is the Shear Strength of Soil? Tests & Formula

 Where granular soils are already densely compacted, little or no contraction takes place and particles are interlocked.
 As the load increases, before particles can shear over one another, they have to move apart along the shear plane, unlocking the interlock.
 This is known as dilation.
 The shear force required to overcome dilation is the ‘peak strength’ (øpeak).
 After dilation, particles can move over each other more easily, requiring a lower shear force than at peak, which is referred to as strength at constant volume øcv.

 In a situation where the soil is not expected to shear – for example, the structural fill in a reinforced soil wall – the peak strength should be used in the design.
 If addressing a high deformation condition, the preferred option would more likely be the shear strength of the soil at constant volume.
-The important consideration is to ensure that the materials report provides the appropriate strength for the design purpose.
+This consideration is particularly important when dealing with lateritic soil, which, due to its unique properties, may exhibit varying shear strengths depending on the degree of compaction and moisture content.
+The key is to ensure that the materials report provides the appropriate strength for the design purpose.

 Visit our TensarTech Wall & Slope Systems page to find out more about how these systems support earth retaining structures, embankment foundations and working platforms.